 - Hot chocolate drink: This is melted chocolate, which is mixed with boiling water, fresh milk, and a little sugar.
 The result is a frothy and hot drink, perfect for those cold days.

-The many Peruvian natural growing regions for cacao are one of the things that distinguish Peru.
-Growing in so many areas of incredible biodiversity in the Amazon basin and the foothills of the Andes, the cacao seed encounters different soils, and climates.
+The cacao seed encounters different soils and climates in many Peruvian natural regions cacao is one of the things that distinguish Peru.
 Consequently, these conditions create an incomparable series of distinctive flavors and aromas.
-For this reason, chocolate in Peru could be classified into three main varieties.
+For this reason, chocolate in Peru can be classified into three main varieties.
+These are the Creole, Trinitario, and Forastero, ranging from the most aromatic to the most bitter.

 1. Criollo

-This is the most popular type of cacao seed in the country, it is even one of the most demanded worldwide and used in gourmet chocolatiers.
+This is the most popular type of cacao seed in the country.
+It is even one of the most demanded worldwide and used in gourmet chocolatiers.
 Nicknamed the King of Cacao, these beans contain a high-fat content and a better quality of flavor and aroma.
 It is a cocoa with fruity aromas with notes of nuts and is slightly bitter, but refined.
 Creole often has caramel, nutty, vanilla, and tobacco flavor tones.
 It is a fairly rare bean and only accounts for 5% of the world’s cacao production.
-Besides Peru, it is cultivated mainly in Mexico, Guatemala, and Nicaragua in small quantities.
-In addition Venezuela, Colombia, Caribbean islands, Trinidad, Jamaica, and the island of Grenada.
-In Madagascar, Java, and the Comoro Islands.
+Besides Peru, Mexico and Guatemala cultivate it.
+Also Nicaragua, but in small quantities.
+In addition, Venezuela, Colombia, Caribbean islands, Trinidad, Jamaica, and the island of Grenada produce it.
+Also, outside of South America, Madagascar, Java, and the Comoro Islands have a good quality of Chocolate.

 2. Forastero

 The Forastero Cacao, also known as Amazon Foreign, is the most common Cacao in the world.
 This variety represents around 80% of all world chocolate production.
-The Forastero is native to the Amazon and has a characteristic sour, bitter and chocolatey flavor, with an aroma without finesse and little fruit flavor.
+The Forastero is native to the Amazon.
+And has a characteristic sour, bitter and chocolatey flavor, with an aroma without finesse and little fruit flavor.
 Consequently, it does not have those finer subtleties characteristic of Cacao Criollo.
-Also, it is grown in Venezuela, Ecuador, Colombia, Brazil, Ivory Coast, Ghana, Cameroon, Costa Rica, Sao Tome, and some plantations in Southeast Asia.
+Also, Venezuela, Ecuador, Colombia, Brazil, Ivory Coast, Ghana, Cameroon, Costa Rica, Sao Tome, and some plantations in Southeast Asia cultivate it.
 Most of the Chocolate you have ever consumed would be likely of the Forastero variety.

 3. Trinitario

-This variety of cacao is a hybrid variety and is the result of a cross between Cacao Criollo and Cacao Forastero.
+This variety of cacao is a hybrid variety.
+And is the result of a cross between Cacao Criollo and Cacao Forastero.
 It is originally from Trinidad & Tobago, hence its name.
 This variety of Cacao represents only 12% of all the chocolate produced in the world.
 It is much more resistant to diseases and has a much more subtle flavor.
 It contains a wide range of flavors, and aromas and lingers on the palate.
 Flavors of hay, honey oak, apple, and melon can be appreciated.
-In addition to Peru, it is grown in Trinidad, Java, Sri Lanka, Papua-New Guinea, Cameroon, and Venezuela under the name Carenero Superior.
+In addition to Peru, Trinidad, Java, Sri Lanka, Papua-New Guinea, Cameroon, and Venezuela, under the name Carenero Superior, produce it.

 There are countless brands of Peruvian Chocolate to taste.
-You can find from bars that are sold in small family farms to boxes of truffles available in all supermarkets and markets in Cusco and all of Peru.
+You can find small family farms that sell crafts Chocolate bars to boxes of truffles available in all markets in Cusco and all of Peru.
 And here we have listed some of the most popular brands that you can find in the Andean Country and the most popular markets around the world.

 A. Cacaosuyo

-The four-time winner in the International Chocolate Awards, Cacaosuyo is grown in the three main areas of Peru.
+The four-time winner in the International Chocolate Awards, Cacaosuyo produces pure Cacao bars in the three main areas of Peru.
 The Piura region on the Peruvian north coast, the Cusco region in the Andes, and the Amazon Rainforest.
 This delicious chocolate bar has a wide variety of flavor notes.
 These can range from fruit flavors to honey and herb flavors.
 It all depends on the growing region.
 You will be able to enjoy bars of 70% and 80% dark and 50% and 40% milk.
 The three varieties of chocolate offer unique sensations on the palate.

 B. Marana

-This chocolate Peruvian company was awarded two silver medals in the International Chocolate Awards of 2017.
-The process of the fine selection of cacao beans (When they fall from trees) until the production of their bars is overviewed at all moments by qualified personnel of the Chocolate Shop (Bean to Bar).
-Also, its cacao production lands are located in Cusco, San Martín, and Piura, which produce organic cacao beans of the highest quality.
+The International Chocolate Awards of 2017 rewarded this chocolate Peruvian company for its quality and flavor.
+Qualified personnel (Bean to the bar) overview the process of the fine selection of cacao beans.
+From their fall from trees to the production of their bars.
+Also, its cacao production lands are located in Cusco, San Martín, and Piura.
+Which produces organic cacao beans of the highest quality.
 The company has four types of chocolate: 80% Dark, 70% Dark, 60% Dark, and 50% dark combined with 50% Milk.

 C. Magia Piura (Piura magic)